Modeling the Economic Impacts of AI Openness Regulation: Model

 \begin{enumerate} \item $G$ and $D$ bargain over $\delta (\omega, \alpha_1) \in [0, 1]$, a coefficient that controls the division of revenue between the two players. \item $G$ chooses an openness level $\omega \in [0, 1]$ for the base model with performance $\alpha_0$, where the model is considered open if $\omega \geq \theta$ and closed otherwise.
 An openness level closer to $0$ represents a more closed model, whereas $1$ represents a fully open model.
 When $G$ abstains from releasing the model ($\omega = 0$), the specialist receives zero utility. \item Assuming $G$ does not abstain, $D$ chooses to adopt $G$'s model and invests in improving it to performance $\alpha_1 \geq \alpha_0$. \end{enumerate}

+We assume that players will choose to abstain when their utilities are negative, although in practice, developers may tolerate short-term losses.
 The final revenue shared by $G$ and $D$, given by a revenue function $r(\alpha_1): \mathbb{R}^{+} \rightarrow \mathbb{R}^{+}$, depends on the model's final performance $\alpha_1$.
 For simplicity and unless otherwise stated, we assume $r$ is the identity function in our analysis.
 In standard cooperative bargaining games \cite{nash1950, schellenberg1990}, $\delta(\omega, \alpha_1)$ represents the result of a linear revenue-sharing contract between players. $G$ receives $\delta (\omega, \alpha_1)\cdot r(\alpha_1)$ as its share of the final revenue, while $D$ receives $(1-\delta(\omega, \alpha_1)) \cdot r(\alpha_1)$.
 However, this model of surplus division in bilateral bargains \cite{feng2013, napel2002} is challenged when an openness decision enters $G$'s strategy.
 The bargaining parameter $\delta(\omega, \alpha_1)$ represents the result of licensing and subscription arrangements when dividing revenue from foundation model development.
 Higher openness forces $G$ to forfeit a share of the bargained revenue $\delta (\omega, \alpha_1)\cdot r(\alpha_1)$ because $G$ can no longer charge directly for model usage or other support services and must instead replace direct revenue from model performance with indirect benefits, such as a reputational premium for offering an open model. $\delta(\omega, \alpha_1)$ is simplified to $\delta$ for the remainder of the paper, but we treat it as endogenous to players' strategic decisions due to the bargaining stage.

 If the model is open, $G$'s payoff is fixed to $\epsilon \alpha_1$, where $\epsilon \in [0, 1]$ is a constant that captures reputational gains of $G$.
 The $\epsilon$ constant accounts for ``commons-based'' production, where participants organize efforts and capture value without exclusive rights via property or contracts, relying instead on indirect rewards like reputation and cost sharing \cite{benkler2004b}.
-This stands in contrast to the $\delta$ parameter, which reflects direct market incentives through a revenue-sharing agreement between the generalist and specialist.
+This contrasts with the $\delta$ parameter, which reflects direct market incentives through a revenue-sharing agreement between the generalist and specialist.